The Heard: History

 The recording of "Exit 9" required all of the Heard's time in the studio, leaving the group with the problem of having no B-side for the single.
 Tight on time and finances, the band booked time at Steve Wright Studios for the following week.
 The band recorded a rendition of "You're Gonna Miss Me", a popular cover at the Heard's live performances.
 In June 1967, 500 copies of "Exit 9" were pressed on One-Way Records, and distributed at the group's gigs.
 The single was a number one hit in East Texas thanks to a local deejay's high-powered radio station playing the record to a wider audience.
 Late in 1967, the Heard disbanded when the band members graduated from high school.

 Although public reaction to the group's single was indifferent at the time, "Exit 9" is now one of the most-revered recordings of Texas garage rock.
 The song appears on the compilation albums The Cicadelic Sixties and Texas Flashbacks, while the cover of "You're Gonna Miss Me" is featured on Songs We Taught the Fuzztones.
 In 2003, Break-a-Way Records released the Heard's recordings on an EP along with another Texan band the Only Ones.

 In 2012, the compilation The Heard and the Music of The Clendenen Twins was released on CTR Records.
 The double disc release features all known Heard recordings on one disc and a collection of songs the Clendenen twins recorded in the 1970s on the other.
 The opening track on disc one is the original 1/2" master of "Exit 9", featuring an infamous toilet flush, which was left off of the original 1967 release.

-"Grinnin' In Your Face" an EP by Andrew Clendenen was released in 2018 on BCLLC Records.